Best Peruvian Amazon River Cruises

 • Size: 4 suites / Up to 12 passengers

-• Price Range: $1,375 to $1,567 per person per night, depending on duration & cabin type
+• Price Range*: $1,667 to $1,825 per person per night, depending on duration, cabin type, and time of year

 • Itineraries: 3 & 4 night itineraries (or combine them for 7 nights)

-Pros: The most personalized experience with just 8 guests on board.
-All of Delfin’s boats are Relais & Chateaux properties and it’s the only cruise with private whirlpools for 2 of the cabins and a canopy walkway excursion.
-Delfin I & II are the only ones with stand up paddleboards.
+Pros: The most personalized experience with the fewest number of guests on board of the Delfin options.
+All of Delfin’s boats are Relais & Châteaux properties, but the Delfin I is the only cruise with private whirlpools in 2 of the cabins and a canopy walkway excursion.
+Delfin I & II offer stand-up paddleboards.

-AQUA EXPEDITIONS AMAZON CRUISES
+AQUA EXPEDITIONS Peruvian AMAZON River CRUISES

 • Size: 16 suites / Up to 32 passengers

-• Price Range: $1175 to $1225 per person per night, depending on duration & cabin type
+• Price Range*: $1,140 to $1,370 per person per night, depending on duration, cabin type, and time of year

 Cons: Along with Delfin II, one of the older vessels (built in 2010).
-A tad bit more expensive than Delfin II, but with more amenities.

 • Size: 20 suites / up to 40 passengers

-• Price Range: $1,375 to $1,475 per person per night, depending on duration & cabin type
+• Price Range*: $1,640 to $1,920 per person per night, depending on duration, cabin type, and time of year

 If you’re interested in crafting an adventure combining several regions in South America, don’t hesitate to reach out to our Trip Specialists at 612-315-2894 or [email protected] to begin planning your trip today!

-INSIDER TIPS
+Some Final INSIDER TIPS

-• If pairing your trip to the Amazon with a Machu Picchu trip, I suggest a minimum duration of 10 days but ideally more to do both destinations justice.
+• If pairing your trip to the Amazon with a Machu Picchu trip, I suggest a minimum duration of 10 days, but ideally more to do both destinations justice.

 • While the Amazon can work nicely on the front or back end of the trip, I tend to prefer it on the back end as it’s a more relaxing way to end your Peru vacation, cruising down the Amazon river from the comforts of a luxury boat.